brand icon May292026

 3. With Satin Shorts

-If you don’t have a go-to white tee yet, I rounded up my favorite white tees.
-Worth having a few good ones.
+If you don’t have a go-to white tee yet, you can find my favorite white tees at this post.

 Shop The Look